Do I Really Need Amazon Prime?

 Decide priorities

-After two days, my depression faded.
-I became aware of the vehicles speeding on the nearby freeway, the earsplitting noise of a commercial leaf blower outside my window, and the thought of having to pay full price for an Amazon Prime membership was making me cringe again.
+I became aware of the earsplitting sputter of a commercial leaf blower outside my window.
+And the thought of paying the standard cost for an AP membership made me grind my teeth again.

 Rich people stay rich by living like they’re broke.
 Broke people stay broke by living like they’re rich.

-― Unknown
+Unknown

 Why do I have an Amazon Prime Membership